The Ruby Insignia

 “Well, he threatens the rest of us,” Kerria argued.
 “You didn’t explain how he escaped Earth.”

 “It’s complicated.”
 The smile on His face dropped.
-“There are open portals from Earth that leads to Kekere-Daun.
+“There are open portals from Earth that lead to Kekere-Daun.
 I suspect that’s how he got in.”

 Kerria crinkled her brows.
 “Open portals?
 What do You mean by that?”

-The Elohim tipped His head to the side, causing Kerria to look behind her and at Alian, who’d crept downstairs.
+The Asaylin tipped His head to the side; Kerria looked behind her and at Alian, who’d crept downstairs.

 “I was—I just came to return these.”
 She showed Kerria the stack of plates she held in her hands.

-Kerria shifted closer to the wall, allowing Alian to pass her and make her way into the kitchen, and when she was out of sight, Kerria returned her attention to the Elohim seated on her sofa.
+Kerria shifted closer to the wall, allowing Alian to pass her and make her way into the kitchen.
+When she was out of sight, Kerria returned her attention to the Asaylin seated on her sofa.
 “You were saying?”

 He shook His head at the question she posed.
 “I left the portals there to connect Kotak to Ịtoba, but I suspect someone in this Kingdom may have helped Luce get back in.”
-The Elohim got up, straightening His cloak and making His way to the door.
+He got up, straightening His cloak and making His way to the door.

 “And You don’t mind this?”

 “I have to go back.
-The other Divine Ones wait for Me in the Palace Courts.”
+The other Asayli wait for Me in the Palace Courts.”

 “You barely answered any of my questions.”